Women's History Month

 Wheeler finds that different backgrounds tend to round you out and offer assistance when tackling tough situations.
 She is a firm believer that careers are not intended to be linear, and she finds that most people end up doing something different than what they set out to do.
 Her advice to others when considering whether to expand their horizons is for them to take new opportunities.

 “Even when you’re sitting on the fence and wondering about it, just do it,” said Wheeler.
 “Make the jump.
-People like to wonder what’s going to happen next.
-Change brings opportunity, and you have to take it when it comes.”
+People like to think, ‘what’s going to happen next?’
+Changes bring opportunity, and you have to take it when it comes.”